 What I’ve noticed is my mind changes rapidly.
 What today might seem like a great idea, tomorrow might seem stupid.
 Therefore, often with time, we’ll just save you from getting into a scam or sketchy situation.

 Tip #8 to verify the legit offer is to always get some kind of payment upfront especially if you’re providing services to someone.

-Thus, for any of my services, if you go on Uthena, I always charge upfront for my services because I’ve provided a lot.
+So, for any of my services, if you go to Uthena, I always charge upfront for my services because I’ve provided a lot.
 I’ve met all the other conditions on this.
 Therefore, to protect myself from scams, I charge in full upfront for whatever I want to do.

 If you want some kind of an ad, for example, on Uthena, I have these new ads that I’m offering you.
 There’s a sidebar ad and there’s an ad at the bottom of the page.
 These are seen by thousands of people every day.
 You pay upfront for that ad and then you get the ad placement.